rolsen74/resrc4/README.md

 ### Jump Table Recognition

-There is also some JumpTable detection.
-Please note that this code is a little rough and may need a good rewrite, which is on the to-do list.
+There is also some JumpTable detection but its far from perfect.
 You will likely need to create a config file and use the Relative16 option.

 ## Effective Address Modes